Lambda-X/lambone/README.md

 (`backend-deps` vs `frontend-deps` in `build.boot`) to source files organization (`src/backend` vs `src/frontend`).

-It is bare in the sense that it does not include any anything more than:
+It is bare in the sense that it does not include anything more than:

 * Backend
  * [mount](https://github.com/tolitius/mount)